David Canary: Career

 Instead of signing with the Broncos, he opted to head to New York City to become an actor.
-He served two years in the United States Army where he entered an All-Army Entertainment Contest in 1963.
+He served two years in the United States Army, where he entered an All-Army Entertainment Contest in 1963.
 After ending his service, Canary moved to Los Angeles to continue his acting career.

-Canary's most notable stage performance was on Broadway in the original production of Tennessee Williams's Clothes for a Summer Hotel, which starred Geraldine Page.

-After a semiregular role as Russ Gehring in the primetime serial Peyton Place, Canary came to international prominence in 1967 on the Western series Bonanza.
-In 1967, he appeared in the now-classic Western movie Hombre, in which he was featured with Paul Newman, Richard Boone, and Cameron Mitchell.
-Canary guest-starred in the two-part episode of CBS's Gunsmoke entitled "Nitro" (S12E28-29) as “George McClaney” (a poor man who found high pay creating nitroglycerin), played mobster Frank Gusenberg in the film The St. Valentine's Day Massacre, and appeared on the short-lived CBS Western Dundee and the Culhane.
+After a semi-regular role as Russ Gehring in the primetime serial Peyton Place, Canary came to international prominence in 1967 on the Western series Bonanza.
+In 1967, he appeared in the now-classic Western movie Hombre with Paul Newman, Richard Boone, and Cameron Mitchell.
+Canary guest-starred in the two-part episode of CBS's Gunsmoke entitled "Nitro" (S12E28-29) as George McClaney, a poor man who found high pay creating nitroglycerin.
+He also played mobster Frank Gusenberg in the film The St. Valentine's Day Massacre and appeared on the short-lived CBS Western Dundee and the Culhane.

 A contract dispute that year between Leonard Nimoy and the producers of Star Trek forced Herb Solow, Robert H. Justman, and Gene Roddenberry to compile a list of candidates for consideration to take over the role of Mr. Spock.
 As revealed in Solow and Justman's book, Star Trek - The Inside Story, Canary was one of these candidates.

-David Dortort, the creator/producer of Bonanza, saw Canary in Hombre and cast him in the role of the new ranch foreman, Candy Canaday.
-Dortort said that Canary was "the kind of kid who comes on and suddenly, there's nobody else on the screen".
+David Dortort, the creator and producer of Bonanza, saw Canary in Hombre and cast him in the role of the new ranch foreman, Candy Canaday.
+Dortort said that Canary was "the kind of kid who comes on and suddenly, there's nobody else on the screen."
 Canary left Bonanza in June 1970 after a contract dispute.
-He returned after Dan Blocker's death in May 1972.
+He returned in May 1972 after Dan Blocker's death.
 Canary said that he loved Bonanza, except for filming in Nevada in 100° heat.